Cosmic Hydrogen and Ice Loss Lines: Mass-Radius Diagram

 where the product of the planet mass to the two-thirds power and the planet radius equals a constant along this physical boundary.

+{This physical boundary CHILL\#1 is represented as the thick dashed curve in Figure~\ref{fig:eb1_1} and Figure~\ref{fig:eb1_2}.
+Note that both figures are rendered linear-linear in mass-radius and that is why this cut-off appears curved instead of straight.
+There is a special functionality in our \emph{ManipulatePlanet} Mathematica code (\url{https://community.wolfram.com/groups/-/m/t/2445247}) which allows a one button switch between log-log plot versus linear-linear or linear-log or log-linear plot.
+The \emph{ManipulatePlanet} Mathematica code also provides an interactive fitting tool which determines the slope of an intercept.
+That is how we were able to identify and carefully examine the boundaries and cut-offs.}

-This physical boundary CHILL\#1 is represented as the thick dashed curve in Figure~\ref{fig:eb1_1} and Figure~\ref{fig:eb1_2}.
-The most interesting feature of it is its negative slope, as opposed to the positive slope of a typical mass-radius curve of a uniform composition in the regime that we consider.
+The most interesting feature of CHILL\#1 is its negative slope, as opposed to the positive slope of a typical mass-radius curve of a uniform composition in that regime that we are interested.
 This negative slope is most likely due to the intrinsic physics and chemistry of the escape process.